Multivariate second order Poincar\'e inequalities for Poisson functionals: Introduction and main results

 We start by making our terms precise and recalling the univariate set-up.
 Let $\eta$ be a Poisson process over a measurable space $(\mathbb{X}, \mathcal{F})$ with a $\sigma$-finite intensity measure $\lambda$ (see e.g.\ \cite{LastPenroseBook} for more details on Poisson processes).
 One can think of $\eta$ as a random element in the space $\mathbf{N}$ of all $\sigma$-finite counting measures equipped with the $\sigma$-field generated by the mappings $\nu\mapsto \nu(A)$, $A\in \mathcal{F}$.
 We call a random variable $F$ a Poisson functional if there is a measurable map $f:\mathbf{N}\to\R$ such that $F=f(\eta)$ almost surely.
-The map $f$ is called a representative of $F$.
 For such a Poisson functional $F$ the difference operator is given by

 where $\delta_x$ denotes the Dirac measure of $x$.
 We say that $F$ belongs to the domain of the difference operator, i.e., $F\in\operatorname{dom} D$, if $\E F^2<\infty$ and